 Crazy, Stupid, Love (2011)

-Photoshopped abs came to mind instinctively, didn’t it?
-While it is like having more icing on the icing on the cake to own a perfect set of washboard abs, a gentleman is still defined by what he does than the way he looks.
-The rakish, and maybe chauvinistic Jacob Palmer (played by Ryan Gosling) might come across too much of a womanizer, to the point that his dapper suits are his saving grace.
-As do any lovable assholes, he comes with redemptive qualities towards the end as he, in an ironic turn of events, seeks Cal’s (played by Steve Carell) help to genuinely win Hannah (played by Emma Stone) over.
-And that earns him the gentleman label.
-Or maybe it’s just the fact that he’s Ryan Gosling.
+Surely, photoshopped abs came to mind.
+While it is like having more icing on the icing on the cake to own a perfect set of washboard abs, a man is still defined by what he does than the way he looks.
+Jacob Palmer’s (played by Ryan Gosling) dapper suits have been functioning as the saving grace to his rakish, incorrigible womanizing ways; that is, until irony smacks him in the face and he seeks Cal’s (played by Steve Carell) help to genuinely win Hannah (played by Emma Stone) over.
+It is hard to find fault with Gosling’s lovable asshole portrayal in the first place, but it never fails to warm the cockles to see some measure of redemptive qualities in a man.

 The Great Gatsby (2013)

-If there was ever a subtle tribute being made here amidst the whirlpool of excess wealth, greed and corruption in the late 1920’s, it would be to the art of gentlemanhood.
-We’re talking (perfectly tailored) suits, refined mannerisms, self-improvement and the ambition of chasing the impossible dream.
-Our man Leo couldn’t have done it any better; besides, it was his birthday just 2 weeks back, it would be a grave oversight on our part if we didn’t throw this classic in.
+If there was ever a subtle tribute being made here amidst the whirlpool of excess wealth, greed and corruption in the late 1920’s, it is the art of manliness.
+We’re talking perfectly tailored suits (pink, nonetheless!), polished AF mannerisms, self-improvement and the ambition of chasing the impossible green light.
+Our man Leo couldn’t have done it any better; besides, it was his birthday just two weeks back, it would be a grave oversight on our part if we didn’t throw this classic in.
 Isn’t that so, old sport?

 The Dark Knight

 By day, billionaire Bruce Wayne kills it in the boardroom (was he ever there?) and with the ladies.
-By nightfall, he kills it (literally this time) as Gotham’s caped vigilante.
-Although he comes across a free-wheeling, hotel buying, spoiled young prince of Wayne Manor in the first installment, he knew exactly what he was doing.
-He had a solid game plan to save his city while keeping those close to him safe, starting with the decoy in the form of his daytime image.
-Those larger-than-life ambitions, self assuredness, self made crime fighting gadgets and the Tumbler (duh) make The Dark Knight one of the few icons who can pull off manliness with the perfect dose of badassery.
-We need more gentlemen like this.
+By night, he literally kills it as Gotham’s caped vigilante.
+Although he comes across a free-wheeling, hotel buying, spoiled young prince of Wayne Manor in the first instalment, there were elaborate reasons to his madness.
+He shouldered the responsibility to protect whoever was left among his closest aides.
+Those larger-than-life ambitions, self-assuredness, mysterious broodiness, self-made crime-fighting gadgets and the Tumbler (duh) make The Dark Knight one of the few icons who can pull off manliness with the perfect dose of badassery.

 James Bond: Casino Royale (2006)